Can’t find the time to write your book? Don’t know how to get it published? Does it feel impossible to just get it done?

 I believe everyone has a compelling story to tell.
 My mission is to make your nonfiction book or memoir the best it can be – in your voice, for your audience.
 Together, we get your book done.

 You know your stuff.
-It’s just that you don’t know how to write – or market or publish – a book.
+It’s just that you may not know all the ins and outs of how to write – or market or publish – a book.
 That’s where we come in.

 We help you find the time to make steady progress on a schedule that’s realistic and doable.
 We meet up regularly to answer your questions and keep you motivated.
 Over time, we build the team you’ll need to get everything done and to keep track of the moving parts.
 (We even offer marketing support.)